 If you’re having trouble cutting things out, remember that your press release doesn’t need to include every detail.
 Once you have a journalist’s attention, you can share a lot more during an interview.
 For a press release, focus on the key facts, big picture ideas, and intriguing snippets that will make a journalist want to know more.

 For inspiration, check out these 28 Press Release Examples From The Pros.

 Press releases follow a strict format.
 Regardless of your industry or topic, you’ll need to include components like a headline, dateline, and boilerplate.
 The good news is this makes the writing process a bit more cut and dry.
 The bad news is deviating from this format can hurt the effectiveness of your release.

-To help ensure you include all the right components, we recommend checking out our guide Press Release Format Instructions & Easy To Use Template.
+To help ensure you include all the right components, we recommend checking out our guide on the Press Release Format along with instructions & an easy to use template.
 We give you simple instructions – including helpful images – to outline all the components you need to include in your press release.